Sustainability: Batteries & Solar | Water | Heating

 Our 3-burner kitchen cooktop and (external) Weber oven are both powered by LPG.

-Our microwave oven and sandwich press require 230V power, but can be powered using an inverter.
-We also carry a 230V toaster, which can be powered by the inverter.
+Our microwave oven, induction cooktop and sandwich press require 230V power, but can be powered from our batteries via an inverter.
+We also carry a 230V toaster, which can also be powered by 12V using the inverter.

 As mentioned above, at the rate we use gas for our LPG appliances we have a couple of months supply before a refill is required.